ricardo1pran/SimpleToDo7/README.md

 ## Features

 I call a task in this application as a "ToDo".
 Anything mentioned as "ToDo" inside the app, means the task.
-There are features that's already exist in ToDo Vista tho, so I'll make the features that only available in Simple ToDo7 as bold.
+There are features that's already exist in ToDo Vista tho, so I'll make the features that only available in Simple ToDo7 as italic.
 See the list of the features below:

 - Add ToDo
 - Complete ToDo
 - Delete ToDo
-- <b>Edit existing ToDo</b>
+- <i>Edit existing ToDo</i>
 - Save ToDo list to a .txt file
-- <b>Clear existing ToDo list</b>
+- <i>Clear existing ToDo list</i>
-- <b>Move ToDo items in the list up and down</b>
+- <i>Move ToDo items in the list up and down</i>
-- <b>A simple How To Guide in Help context menu</b>
+- <i>A simple How To Guide in Help context menu</i>
-- <b>See completed ToDo as separate list</b> (upcoming feature!)
+- <i>See completed ToDo as separate list</i> (upcoming feature!)
-- <b>Set preferences</b> (upcoming feature!)
+- <i>Set in-app preferences</i> (upcoming feature in v.1.1.0!)

 <i>The preferences will be able to set some options such as toggle Skip Completed ToDo in Txt, toggle Set Completed ToDo always on buttom, etc.</i>